karlok/godotui-essentials/README.md

 ## Installation

-1. Clone the repo, as it still needs work :)
+1. Clone the repo, as it is too early for a release :)
 3. Copy the `addons/godotui_essentials` folder to your Godot project's `addons` folder
 4. Enable the plugin in Godot: Project → Project Settings → Plugins → GodotUI Essentials